sanmai/pipeline/README.md

 - [Pipe operator from Hack](https://docs.hhvm.com/hack/operators/pipe-operator) is about same, only won't work for generators, and not under the regular PHP.
 [See a proposal for a similar operator for JavaScript.](https://github.com/tc39/proposal-pipeline-operator)

 - [League\Pipeline](https://github.com/thephpleague/pipeline) is good for single values only.
 Similar name, but very different purpose.
 Not supposed to work with sequences of values.
 Each stage may return only one value.

+- [Illuminate\Support\Collection](https://laravel.com/docs/master/collections) a fluent wrapper for working with arrays of data.
+Can only work with arrays, also immutable, which is kind of expected for an array-only wrapper.

 - [Knapsack](https://github.com/DusanKasan/Knapsack) is a close call.
 Can take a Traversable as an input, has lazy evaluation.
 But can't have multiple values produced from a single input.
 Has lots of utility functions for those who need them: they're out of scope for this project.